nealey/homepage/misc/i-also-enjoy-wearing-kilts.md

+---
-Title: I Also Enjoy Wearing Kilts
+title: I Also Enjoy Wearing Kilts
+---

 *This was published as a [letter to the Editor of the Daily Post](http://www.ladailypost.com/content/letter-editor-i-also-enjoy-wearing-kilts)*